 Pandemic within a Pandemic

 Whether it is the mass incarceration of the minorities or heavy drug abuse, the coronavirus is creating a state of the pandemic within a pandemic.
-According to the Sentencing Project, black Americans get imprisoned five times more than the whites, and the cells are breeding grounds for the coronavirus.
+According to the Sentencing Project, black Americans get imprisoned five times more than whites, and the cells are breeding grounds for the coronavirus.

 Speaking of the death of George Floyd, the South African-born host of “The Daily Show,” Trevor Noah, commented that a harmless activity like birdwatching by unarmed Mr. Floyd led to a white woman falsely accusing him of threatening her.
 He comments that the shutdown impact has made people feel stuck inside, frustrated, and uncertain.

-But the actual incarceration, experts feel, is the unemployment depression anxiety due to being out of work, and when the imprisoned get released, where would they find jobs?
+But the actual incarceration, experts feel, is the COVID-19 unemployment depression anxiety due to being out of work, and when the imprisoned get released, where would they find jobs?
 Would their housing situation be as it was before the pandemic?

-To answer the question does coronavirus cause death, it is apt to break down the society into three categories of citizens: those with heart and respiratory comorbidities, those with substance abuse disorders, and the black community.
+To answer the question does coronavirus causes death, it is apt to break down the society into three categories of citizens: those with heart and respiratory comorbidities, those with substance abuse disorders, and the black community.

 You can leave the rehab any time, no one will compel you to stay at the rehab.
 However, dedication and continued treatment are required to fight addiction and achieve a sober life.

 There are various stages of addictions.
 The initial stage is the functioning individual with the addiction.
 The most common scenario is they have a job and their relationships are intact, but their health is depleting slowly because of their dependence.